Temporall Founder and CEO, Thomas Davies, explores macro trends that will impact your company performance in the next 10 years.

 Company performance is inherently entwined with data, in particular data centricity.
 Collecting data is the first step to preparing for performance – but leaders are also coming round to the idea that the effective use of data in everyday decision making is how you actually drive company performance.

 With the mass adoption of digital workplace tools, combined with asynchronous work and the rise of an all encompassing digital HQ, there’s been an explosion in data.

 Now the challenge is how business leaders make sense of it.
-Companies like Slack, Microsoft Teams and Workplace from Meta all have surface level usage data analytics.
+Companies like Slack, Microsoft Teams and Google Workspace all have surface level usage data analytics.
 But it’s exactly that – surface level and siloed.
 Again, there’s an ever-growing chasm between data available and data analytics that’s becoming clear to me.